Rengeten1/Rengeten1/README.md

 Currently building:

-🧠 Python Chatbot with sockets – learning how conversations flow over networks
+🧠 Traffic Law Chatbot – Using Node.js, Expressif, React, Bootstrap and deploying on Azure.
+(Work in Progress!)

 📚 Favorite debug ritual:

-Panic
+- Panic

-Tea
+- Tea

-Print statements everywhere
+- Print statements everywhere

 Let’s build stuff that learns while we do.